0100101101011010/food/_pages/bakery.md

 $12 per dozen.
 They taste like a cross between a biscuit and a sugar cookie.

-Ingredients: egg, butter or margarine, brown sugar, white sugar, vanilla extract, salt, baking soda, flour
+Ingredients: egg, butter, brown sugar, white sugar, vanilla extract, salt, baking soda, flour

 ## Chocolate Chip Cookies